-- a.
+a.
 Offense.
-A person commits the crime of terroristic threats if he threatens to commit any crime of violence with purpose to terrorize another or to cause evacuation of a building, place of assembly or facility of public transportation, or otherwise to cause serious public inconvenience or in reckless disregard of the risk of causing such terror or inconvenience. - b.
-Sentence. - 1.
-Except as provided in sub.
+A person commits the crime of terroristic threats if he threatens to commit any crime of violence with the purpose to terrorize another or to cause evacuation of a building, place of assembly or facility of public transportation, or otherwise to cause serious public inconvenience or in reckless disregard of the risk of causing such terror or inconvenience.

+- 1. Except as provided in sub.
 (2), a person convicted of terroristic threats may be sentenced to imprisonment for a period not to exceed three months, or a fine not to exceed one thousand dollars (\$1,000.00), or both. - 2.
 If the terroristic threat results directly or indirectly in injury to person or property, the person guilty of the offense may be sentenced to imprisonment for a person not to exceed six months, or a fine not to exceed two thousand dollars (\$2,000.00), or both.

 13.10.
-Soliciting Without a License.
+Soliciting Without Permission.

 - a.
 Offense.
-A person commits the offense of soliciting without a license, if he begs or solicits gifts or donations of money or property door to door or by telephone, or on the streets, sidewalks or other public places, without a license issued by the Tribe. - b.
-Sentence.
-A person convicted of soliciting without a license may be sentenced to imprisonment for a period not to exceed one month, or a fine not to exceed one thousand dollars (\$1,000.00), or both.
+A person commits the offense of soliciting without permission, if he begs or solicits gifts or donations of money or property door to door or by telephone, or on the streets, sidewalks or other public places, without a license or other written permission issued by the Tribal government. - b.
+Penalty.
+A person convicted of soliciting without permission may be sentenced to imprisonment for a period not to exceed one month, or a fine not to exceed one thousand dollars (\$1,000.00), or both.